cms-btv-pog/BTVNanoCommissioning/README.md

 4. If selections and output histogram/arrays need to be changed, modify the dedicated `workflows`

 5. Run the workflow with dedicated input and campaign name.
 Example commands for Run 3 can be found [here](#commands-for-different-phase-space).
 For first usage, the JERC file needs to be recompiled first, see [Create compiled JERC file](#create-compiled-jerc-filepklgz).
-You can also specify `--isArray` to store the skimmed root files.
+You can also specify `--isArray` to store the skimmed root files

+6. Fetch the failed files to reprocess and processed events by with the `scripts/dump_processed.py`.
+Checked luminosity for procssed dataset used in the plot and run through failed jobs (details in [get procssed info](#get-processed-information))

-6. Once you obtain the `.coffea` file(s), you can make plots using the [plotting scripts](#plotting-code), if the xsection for your sample is missing, please add it to `src/BTVNanoCommissioning/helpers/xsection.py`
+7. Once you obtain the `.coffea` file(s), you can make plots using the [plotting scripts](#plotting-code), if the xsection for your sample is missing, please add it to `src/BTVNanoCommissioning/helpers/xsection.py`

-Info for developers can be [found](#notes-for-developers)
+Check out [notes for developer](https://btv-wiki.docs.cern.ch/SoftwareAlgorithms/BTVNanoCommissioning/#notes-for-developers) for more info!

 ### Commands for different phase space